Cash Flow Forecasting 101: A Small Business Owner's Guide

 Running balance drops below one month of expenses.
 This is a yellow flag.
 You're one bad week away from a real problem.
 Look at what's causing the dip and start working on solutions now.

 Running balance goes negative.
 Red flag.
-You need to act.
+It's time to act.
 Options include:

 Three or more consecutive months of negative net cash flow.
 This isn't a timing issue.
 This is a structural problem.
-Your business is spending more than it earns, and the trend isn't reversing.
-You need to either increase revenue or cut costs.
+The business is spending more than it earns, and the trend isn't reversing.
+The typical response is to either increase revenue or cut costs.
 Look at your break-even point and figure out where the gap is.

 Your forecast keeps being wrong in the same direction.
 If you consistently over-project revenue or under-project expenses, adjust your methodology.
 Most owners are too optimistic.
 Build in a buffer, maybe 10% less revenue and 10% more expenses than you expect.
 Better to be pleasantly surprised than caught short.